 - mayonnaise – I always use Duke’s Mayo

-- whole kernel corn, fire roasted – you can use frozen, canned or fresh corn – the fire roasted is a bonus if you can find it
+- whole kernel corn, fire roasted – you can use frozen, canned or fresh sweet corn – the fire roasted is a bonus if you can find it

 - cotija cheese – this is a Mexican cheese that comes in a round block and crumbles easily.
 You can also substitute feta cheese if you’d like.

-- chili powder
+- chili powder – can replace with cayenne pepper

 - smoked paprika